Texas Senior Fishing Licenses: Discounts, Lifetime Options & State Comparisons

 purchase digital fishing license

-After choosing the pricing strategy that fits your needs, you’ll want to know how to actually get your license — and in Texas that’s quick and mostly digital.
+After choosing the pricing strategy that fits your needs, you’ll want to know how to actually get your license.
+In Texas that’s quick and mostly digital.

 You’ll use the Texas Hunt & Fish mobile app or the Outdoor Annual app to complete the purchase process: sign in, enter required personal info, and provide a valid email address and phone number.
 Including your email is mandatory so the system can send the electronic copy immediately.